Electronic Case Reporting (eCR)

 Steps for Participation

-• Communicate intent to participate in eCR, by registering with LAC DPH by completing this form.
+• Communicate intent to participate in eCR by registering with LAC DPH: complete this form.

-• LAC DPH will connect you with the CDC eCR team to initiate technical onboarding with APHL Integrated Messaging Service (AIMS) team and your EHR vendor.
-You may also reach out to them directly by email at ecr@cdc.gov and copy the LAC DPH team at ecr@ph.lacounty.gov
+• LAC DPH will connect you with the CDC eCR team to initiate technical onboarding with APHL Integrated Messaging Service (AIMS) and your EHR vendor.
+You may also email them directly at ecr@cdc.gov and copy the LAC DPH team at ecr@ph.lacounty.gov.

 • Once connection has been established, you will enter a ‘testing and validation’ status during which your eCR data will undergo basic testing and validation by AIMS and further PHA testing and validation by LAC DPH.